Mataʻafa Iosefo

-Mata'afa Iosefo (1832 – 6 February 1912) was a Paramount Chief of Samoa who was one of the three rival candidates for the kingship of Samoa during colonialism.
+Mata'afa Iosefo (c.
+1832 – 6 February 1912) was a Paramount Chief of Samoa who was one of the three rival candidates for the kingship of Samoa during the colonial era.
 He was also referred to as Tupua Malietoa To'oa Mata'afa Iosefo.
 He was crowned the King of Samoa on 15 November 1898.

 History

 The matai chiefly title Mata'afa is one of highest titles in Samoa.
+Iosefo was the individual's personal name.

-From the late 19th century, Iosefo (first name) played a pivotal role during the country's colonial era when Germany, Great Britain and the United States were vying for control of the Samoa Islands.
-Each western power had their own chiefly candidate for the 'kingship' of Samoa, and Mata'afa was Germany's preferred candidate.
+From the late 19th century, Iosefo played a pivotal role during the country's colonial era when Germany, Great Britain and the United States were vying for control of the Samoa Islands.
+Each western power had their own chiefly candidate for the 'kingship' of Samoa, and Iosefo was Germany's preferred candidate.

 In the late 19th century, Mata'afa Iosefo was exiled to the Marshall Islands and was permitted to return in 1898.
 The Germans upheld his claim for the kingship.